learn-co-curriculum/dsc-clustering-recap/README.md

 ## Introduction

-This short lesson summarizes key takeaways from section 38
+In this section, you learned about clustering.
+Here are the key takeaways from this section.

 ## Objectives
 You will be able to: